-- Nearly two-thirds of (67%) of all IMI project papers were published by co-authors working in different sectors. - The majority (85.9%) of IMI project papers involved collaboration between different institutions. - More than half (64.5%) of all IMI project papers involved international collaboration. - Collaborative IMI project research was internationally influential with field-normalised citation impacts over 2.5-times the world average (1.00), regardless of the type of collaborations. - IMI's collaborative research has an average field-normalised citation impact that is almost 50% higher than IMI's non-collaborative research and the non-collaborative research field-normalised citation impact was below average for IMI project research (2.03).
+- Two-thirds (67%) of all IMI project papers were published by co-authors working in different sectors with 27.6% of these collaborations involving both public and private sectors. - Of the 5,993 cross-sector papers 2,167 were published in IMI 2 while 3,979 were published in IMI 1. - The majority (86%) of IMI project papers involved collaboration between different institutions. - More than half (65%) of all IMI project papers involved international collaboration. - Collaborative IMI project research was internationally influential with field-normalised citation impacts over 2.5-times the world average (1), regardless of the type of collaborations. - IMI's collaborative research has an average field-normalised citation impact that is almost 50% higher than IMI's non-collaborative research.
+Additionally, the non-collaborative research field-normalised citation impact was below average for IMI project research (2.03).